Winter Break Ideas

 A perfect season for wooly scarves, day trips with the family and bright holiday light displays, winter brings cheer and laughter to the Sooner State.
 As Jack Frost ushers in a festive feel, Oklahoma welcomes families looking for stress-free holiday wonderment.

 Witness as Oklahoma City transforms into a radiant polar paradise during the city’s annual Downtown in December celebration.
-Bursting with a wealth of winter activities and family fun, this Oklahoma City tradition invites festival-goers to bounce from one activity to the next during 40 days of merriment.
+Bursting with a wealth of winter activities and family fun, this Oklahoma City tradition invites winter lovers to bounce from one activity to the next during an entire month of merriment.
 An excellent destination for the entire family, visitors to Downtown in December will delight in the city’s 10-block winter gala, which begins the day after Thanksgiving and continues through the New Year.

-Begin your Downtown in December adventure with a trip to the outdoor ice rink, where revelers dash across the slick ice under the backdrop of the magnificent Myriad Botanical Gardens.
-Rent a pair of ice skates, grab a family member for balance and embrace your inner Olympic figure skater this holiday season.
-For a true winter thrill, head over for snow tubing at the Bricktown Ballpark and race down the nation’s largest manmade snow slope.
-Remember to keep an eye out for Downtown in December’s Segway Santa.
-Find him wandering through downtown and you’ll be rewarded with treats and holiday goodies!
+Begin your Downtown in December adventure with a trip to the outdoor Devon Ice Rink, where revelers dash across the slick ice under the backdrop of the magnificent Myriad Botanical Gardens.
+For more winter thrills, head over for snow tubing at the Chickasaw Bricktown Ballpark and race down the nation’s largest manmade snow slope.

-Continue your trip through Downtown in December by traveling down Oklahoma City’s Automobile Alley, situated on Broadway Avenue, to see over 130,000 sparkling LED lights delicately draped across the alley’s historic buildings.
-Stop for a hot cup of coffee or delicious meal at one of the fine restaurants and shops that line this avenue, and then head over to the Bricktown Entertainment District to float down the Bricktown Canal onboard a water taxi.
-View Oklahoma City’s transformed warehouse district adorned with thousands of brilliant holiday lights from the city’s famous canal or make your way to the Oklahoma River for a Oklahoma River Holiday Cruise.
-These introductory cruises allow visitors to view holiday lights across the downtown skyline from an open-air deck or heated cabin.
+Next, head to Oklahoma City’s Automobile Alley, situated on Broadway Avenue, to see more than 130,000 sparkling LED lights delicately draped across the alley’s historic buildings.
+Stop for a hot cup of coffee or delicious meal at one of the fine restaurants and shops that line this avenue, and then head over to the Bricktown Entertainment District to float down the Bricktown Canal aboard a water taxi.
+Here, you’ll experience the city’s warehouse district adorned with thousands of brilliant holiday lights from the city’s famous canal.

 Out and About with the Relatives